Charli3-Official/charli3-push-oracle-node/docs/configuration_guide.md

 - `destination_address`: The address where collected rewards will be sent
 - `trigger_amount`: The amount of C3 tokens that triggers a reward collection

+## Configuration Priority

+The Charli3 Node Operator Backend supports merging configurations from two files: `config.yml` and `dynamic_config.yml`.
+Parameters in `config.yml` take precedence over the same parameters in `dynamic_config.yml`.
+This allows for flexible and dynamic configuration management.

+### Merging Configurations

+To merge configurations, the backend will load both `config.yml` and `dynamic_config.yml`, with `config.yml` taking precedence.
+This means that if a parameter is defined in both files, the value from `config.yml` will be used.

+### Validation and Warnings

+The backend will validate that required parameters are present in at least one of the configuration files.
+If there are conflicting values between the two files, a warning will be issued, showing which value will be used.

 ## Final Steps